 Dr. Yoshitaka Ushio, ECCJ

-Key policy issues to enhance awareness of building owners to promote ZEB
+Agenda-1 Key policy issues to enhance awareness of building owners to promote ZEB

 ACE(Dr. Nuki Agya Utama), EE Hub(Ms. Kristina Klimovich),